irecsys/DeepCARSKit/README.md

 ## News & Updates
+**02/21/2026**: We release DeepCARSKit v1.1
++ Allow users to output metrics for each (user, contexts) pairs
++ Output top-N metrics based on two styles -- DeepCARSKit and CARSKit.

 **11/13/2024**: We release DeepCARSKit v1.0.1
 + Update requirements.txt
 + Address the randomness issue in N-fold cross validation by utilizing multiprocessing